DPHPC-SDDMM/sddmm/README.md

 ### cuSPARSE examples
 https://github.com/NVIDIA/CUDALibrarySamples/tree/master/cuSPARSE

-# Howto run and compile the code with VSCode
+# How to run and compile the code with VSCode
 ### Information for vscode and cmake
 https://code.visualstudio.com/docs/cpp/cmake-linux